 As part of the maintenance inspection inside and outside the rental property, property managers/owners may also:

 - check for any water leaks, evidence of pests, damage or deterioration to the property

 - ensure any inclusions and property fixtures are working

 - look at any future maintenance items that may need to be addressed.

 Routine inspections cannot be carried out more than once every 3 months (unless the tenant agrees in writing).

 The tenant must be given a minimum of 7 days' notice for entry, using an Entry notice (Form 9).

 Entry can be at a specific time or a property manager/owner can give a 2-hour window (e.g. entry to occur between 9-11am).

-For rooming accommodation residents, an Entry notice (Form R9) must be given with a minimum of 48 hours’ notice for entry to the residents rooms.
+For rooming accommodation residents, an Entry notice (Form R9) must be given with a minimum of 48 hours notice for entry to the residents rooms.
 Entry to common areas can happen at any reasonable time.

 The tenant should inform the property manager/owner of any maintenance issues as soon as they occur.
 Most property managers/owners prefer non-urgent requests in writing.